 3 ways can you actually use this

-You don’t need to do anything quite so dramatic as messing with your supply numbers or literally kicking everybody out of your business – but there are some practical ways to harness some the principles in play.
+You don’t need to do anything quite so dramatic as messing with your supply numbers or literally kicking everybody out of your business, but there are some practical ways to harness these principles.

 In each case, it’s very important that the shortage in your stock is legitimate or you may draw the ire of the watchdog.